coburnicus/jeffcoburn.com/posts/2022/what-goes-in-my-bag.md

 - **Big-ass Bose headphones** this is a splurge in cost, but also in weight.
 It's the second biggest thing I packed.
 I could probably just use earbuds, but I really like to block out noise.
 I seem to be a magnet for loud unstable people to work through their issues five feet away from me, so the ability to block out the world is pretty valuable.

-- **Kindle Paper Weight** Runs forever, no glare, and it fits inside the Bose headphone case.
+- **Kindle PaperWhite** Runs forever, no glare, and it fits inside the Bose headphone case.
 So I can grab that case and put my backpack in overhead on a plane, and I'll have plenty to watch, read, listen (when combined with my phone).

 ### Clothes gear